Begemottt/Begemottt/README.md

 # Hello!
 I'm Robin VanGilder #
-Just a humble web designer and frontend developer, working on various projects.
-Most of the stuff on here is old school projects, but I'm starting to do more personal stuff too, like a game made in React and a portfolio website.
+I'm a professional web developer and technical consultant at Praece Consulting LLC.
+None of that work is going to end up here, they have a private repository, this is just for fun side-projects, and some example code.
 ## My Skills ##
 * CSS
     * SCSS